ankush5007/Nosql/Nosql.md

 Ques 8 - What is Graph Database and Use case Explain ? or
-Ques 8 - How Do You Know If a Graph Database Solves the Problem?
+Ques 8 - How Do You Know If a Graph Database Solves the Problem? or
+Ques 8 - What are the useCase to pick Graph Database over other Nosql database ?
 Ans 8
 ======
 Reference